acw414/eLISA/README.md

 # README

-Welcome to xxxxx, written by
+Welcome to xxxxx, written by Anna Weir and Sohil Joshi.

 This is our program